 The oracles, or written "sayings" of God, were recorded by Moses and other writers in Israel some time between 1500BC and 300BC in the Hebrew language, with some sections written in Aramaic.
 Presumably they had access to earlier cuneiform records, huge numbers of which have now been discovered in the Middle East, dating back to 3400BC.
 The Jewish people, via God's hand, now carefully protected these accounts.
 Click here for this timeline.

-Peter actually referred to Paul's letters in the context of "scripture".
-About 170AD, church leader Irenaeus decreed four gospel accounts to be authoritative scripture: 1.Matthew-Jesus as Lord/King, 2.Mark-Jesus as Servant, 3.Luke-Jesus as Weak/Son of Man, 4.John-Jesus as Timeless/Son of God.
+Mark's gospel, thought to have been the first gospel written for the church was early said to have been composed (in Greek) at Peter's narration (in Hebrew).
+The gospel of Matthew was early said to have been actually written in Hebrew for the Jewish Christians and later translated into Greek.
+This probably also occurred with the letter to the Hebrews.
+About 170AD, church leader Irenaeus decreed the four gospel accounts to be authoritative scripture: 1.Matthew-Jesus as Lord/King, 2.Mark-Jesus as Servant, 3.Luke-Jesus as Weak/Son of Man, 4.John-Jesus as Timeless/Son of God.
 Click here for numerous pages expounding on this.
+And thus these books became part of the Greek Bible.

 Click here for further background history of the "original" Greek city church — the church of Antioch, capital city of Syria.
 Also the other Greek-speaking city churches — the Church of Jerusalem (yes, particularly after the expulsion of Jews in 135 AD, speaking Greek, not Hebrew or Aramaic), the Church of Alexandria in Egypt, and the Church of Constantinople (prior to 313 AD, known as Byzantium, and today, modern Istanbul).
 Referred to as Romans.